sitzmoebelchronograph/shippingmanager_ally_chat/README.md

 ### How It Works

-Session cookies are stored in `data/localdata/settings/sessions.json` but **never in plaintext**.
+Session cookies are stored in `userdata/settings/sessions.json` (or `AppData/Local/ShippingManagerCoPilot/userdata/settings/sessions.json` when installed) but **never in plaintext**.
 The file only contains encrypted references like `KEYRING:session_1234567`.
 The actual cookie values are securely stored in your operating system's credential manager.

 ### Cross-Platform Security Backends